Zero-pointed manifolds: Duality

 \begin{remark}

-We point out that the Poincar\'e/Koszul duality map(s) are utterly ambidextrous in the background symmetric monoidal $\infty$-category $\cV$ in the sense that these maps are equivalences if and only if they are when $\cV$ is replaced by $\cV^{\op}$.
+We point out that the Poincar\'e/Koszul duality maps are utterly ambidextrous in the background symmetric monoidal $\infty$-category $\cV$ in the sense that these maps are equivalences if and only if they are when $\cV$ is replaced by $\cV^{\op}$.

 \end{remark}